Harry Enfield & Chums: Cancelled DVD Releases

 Harry Enfield and Chums: The Complete Collection was due to be released as a two-disc DVD on 21 May 2007, but it was delayed until further notice.
-It was then to be released on 19 November 2012, but was delayed once again to 11 March 2013, it has since been cancelled.
+It was then to be released on 19 November 2012 but was delayed once again to 11 March 2013 before being cancelled.

-Harry Enfield: The Collection was going to be a 5-disc set containing both series of Harry Enfield's Television Programme, Harry Enfield's Festive Television Programme, both series of Harry Enfield & Chums, Harry Enfield & Christmas Chums and Harry Enfield's Yule Log Chums.
+Harry Enfield: The Collection was going to be a five-disc set containing both series of Harry Enfield's Television Programme, Harry Enfield's Festive Television Programme, both series of Harry Enfield & Chums, Harry Enfield & Christmas Chums and Harry Enfield's Yule Log Chums.

 Streaming

-Harry Enfield And Chums (series 1 & 2 and the 1997 & 1998 Christmas Specials) and Harry Enfield Presents have been made available on Netflix and Britbox.

-It has now been removed from Netflix and BritBox UK.

-Harry Enfield's Television Programme (series 1 & 2) is currently available on Netflix UK.
+Harry Enfield's Television Programme (series 1 and 2) is currently available on Netflix UK.

 Legacy

 In 2000, Enfield and Burke starred in a feature film based around the Kevin the Teenager character titled Kevin & Perry Go Large.

 Enfield and Whitehouse reunited for sketch shows Harry Enfield's Brand Spanking New Show in 2000 and Ruddy Hell!
 It's Harry & Paul in 2007, the latter of which ran for four series, with a completely new range of characters.